About the NSW branch of the Australia-Britain Society

 The Annual Report page gives details of the Society, its history, Committee, grants programmes and its financial position.

-Her Excellency The Honourable Margaret Beazley AC QC, Governor of New South Wales, is the Branch Patron and the Branch has enjoyed Vice-Regal patronage since its inception.
+Her Excellency The Honourable Margaret Beazley AC KC, Governor of New South Wales, is the Branch Patron and the Branch has enjoyed Vice-Regal patronage since its inception.

-New South Wales has an active calendar of events detailed in the Annual Report and for the current year can be located under the Newsletters link.
+New South Wales has an active calendar of events detailed in the Annual Report.